20200502_193142_HDR.jpg

 2017

-“Samantha Fields: Mistress, Miss, Mrs or Ms, Madam?
-Gallery at Barrington Center for the Arts, Gordon College”, by John Pyper, Delious line, 01 December 2017
+“Arts/Industry: Samantha Fields’ gender and class ceramic discoveries,” DesignFul. , 7 August “Samantha Fields: Mistress, Miss, Mrs or Ms, Madam?
+John Pyper, Delious line, 01 December

 2014